-Of the 48 credits required for the information technology component, at least 15 must be upperlevel.
+Of the 48 credits required for the information technology component, at least 15 must be upper-level.
 No upper-level credit is awarded for introductory coursework in computer languages.

 A course is generally considered upper level if it is offered at the junior or senior level and clearly is not introductory in content.
-Courses taken at twoyear institutions may not be used to satisfy upperlevel requirements.
-The acceptance of coursework for credit toward the upper-level requirement is subject to faculty review.
+Courses taken at twoyear institutions may not be used to satisfy upper-

-A minimum of 1 credit must be earned in information literacy.
-See the information literacy requirement explanation on page 80 for more information.

-2. Other College-Level Credit

-A minimum of 8 (determined by concentration) credits must be earned in other college-level credit.
+- level requirements.
+The acceptance of coursework for credit toward the upper-level requirement is subject to faculty review. - Free Elective Component (9 credits) - Information Literacy - A minimum of 1 credit must be earned in information literacy.
+See the information literacy requirement explanation on page 82 for more information. - Other College-Level Credit - A minimum of 8 (determined by concentration) credits must be earned in other college-level credit.
 This essentially is an elective area that can be fulfilled with additional arts and sciences credits or applied professional credits.